worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/GLD harmonization methodology.md

 ```

 There are two useful purposes of tagging the harmonization variables: (1) tagging is useful when cross checking the definitions of harmonized variables overtime, and when comparing the comparability of such variables with different countries; (2) tagging will improve the automated updating of the DDI by adding the block of codes used for generating the harmonized variables in the variable description of the DDI.
 Tagging will also improve the transparency of the metadata DDI for basic users in the Microdata Library.
 Tagging should be done for one variable at a time, not a group of variables.

-## GLD data dictionary

-This section defines one by one each variable in the data dictionary and how they should be harmonized.
-It is divided into blocks as is done in the harmonization code.
-Each block section then also contains some lessons learned if any and a tabular overview of the variables.